Jit-Roy/Mindmate/README.md

 **User**: "My mom said I'm not who she deserved.
 I feel like such a burden."

-**Mindmate**: "Bro, that's her fear and stress talking, not her heart!
+**MyBro**: "Bro, that's her fear and stress talking, not her heart!
 You think she carried you for 9 months, raised you, sacrificed for you, just to not want you anymore?
 Hell no!

 Money problems make people say stupid things they don't mean.
 When parents are scared about finances, they lash out at the people closest to them - and that's usually their kids.
 It doesn't mean she doesn't love you.